MrBrezina/disfluency-study/README.md

 This repo includes:

-- the website we used to collect participants responses
+- the website we used to collect participants’ responses
 - the data/responses collected
-- Jupyter notebooks used to process and analyze the data
+- Jupyter notebooks used to process the data and provide descriptive statistics

-We have also used other software to analyze the data, but we tried to make the most important statistics available in the Jupyter notebooks here.
+We have used other software to analyze the data.

 ### Website